Hepatitis C (cont.)

 How are relapses and nonresponders treated?

 Addition of newer, oral, highly effective, direct acting antiviral medications has greatly changed the treatment of non-responders.
 Various combination regimens are now available and approved for the treatment of these patients.
-These include combination pills for ledipasvir and sofosbuvir (Harvoni, approved in October 2014), ombitasvir, paritaprevir and ritonavir tablets co-packaged with dasabuvir tablets (Viekira Pak) and various combinations of sofosbuvir (Sovaldi) and simeprevir (Olysio) with ribavirin (see the section on untreated patients).
+These include combination pills of ledipasvir and sofosbuvir (Harvoni, approved in October 2014), ombitasvir, paritaprevir and ritonavir tablets co-packaged with dasabuvir tablets (Viekira Pak) and various combinations of sofosbuvir (Sovaldi) and simeprevir (Olysio) with ribavirin (see the section on untreated patients).
 These combinations are safe with fewer side effects than traditional therapy with interferon, are highly effective with a cure rate above 90% and require a shorter duration of treatment ranging from 12 to 24 weeks.

 Learn more about: Viekira Pak